Blendtec/fedtest/README.md

 ### 2. Complete the User Stories (below)

-At Blendtec we strive to work in a more agile environment.
-If you are unfamiliar with Agile or Scrum refer to Wikipedia: [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development) and [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)); and Google.
+At Blendtec we strive to work in an agile environment.
+If you are unfamiliar with Agile or Scrum, refer to Wikipedia: [Agile software development](https://en.wikipedia.org/wiki/Agile_software_development), [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), and Google.

 In short, a User story is a specific, plain English description of a user's needs from the user's perspective.